-Natural England can provide a free ELS farm visit from a farming and environmental specialist.
-Whether you are applying for ELS for the first time, renewing an existing agri-environment agreement, or looking for guidance on how to manage your existing agreement more effectively, the support provided can include:
+Natural England can provide a free OELS farm visit from a farming and environmental specialist.
+Whether you are applying for OELS for the first time, renewing an existing agri-environment agreement, or looking for guidance on how to manage your existing agreement more effectively, the support provided can include:

-- a discussion on the options most suited to your farm to benefit farmland birds, wildlife, water, soil, the historic environment, landscape and climate change; - practical suggestions on option location and management, such as tips on establishing wild bird and nectar flower mixes, guidance on buffer strip weed control and how to get a good sward structure; - information on new and updated options; - an explanation of the financial benefits and how ELS options can complement your existing farming practices; and - information and support on applying for ELS by paper or online.
+- a discussion on the options most suited to your farm to benefit farmland birds, wildlife, water, soil, the historic environment and climate change; - practical suggestions on option location and management, such as tips on establishing wild bird and nectar flower mixes, guidance on buffer strip weed control and how to get a good sward structure; - information on new and updated options; - an explanation of the financial benefits and how options can complement your existing farming practices.